27629678/Computer-Systems/01_chapter/note.md

 #####1.7.4 Files

 A *file* is a sequence of bytes, nothing more and nothing less.
 It provides a uniform view of all varied I/O devices.

+#####**Aside** The Linux project

+In August 1991, a Finnish graduate student named Linus Torvalds modestly announced a new Unix-like operating system kernel:

+From: torvalds@klaava.Helsinki.FI(Linus Benedict Torvalds)

+Newsgroups: com.os.minix

+Subject: What would you like to see most in minix?

+Summary: small poll for my new operating system

+Date: 25 Aug 91 20:57:08 GMT

+Hello everybody out there using minix -

+I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386(486) AT clones.
+This has been brewing since April, and is starting to get ready.
+I'd like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same pyhsical layout of the file-system (due to practical reason) among other things).

+I've currently ported bash(1.08) and gcc(1.40), and things seem to work.
+This implies that I'll get something practical within a few months, and I'd like to know what features most people would want.
+Any suggestions are welcome, but I won't promise I'll implement them :-)

+Linus (torvalds@kruuna.helsinki.fi)